random1785/rABIes-datapack/README.md

 Players also have a maximum time limit of 10000 ticks, or 8 minutes and 20 seconds, to complete the objective. <br>
 The datapack lasts 10 rounds.
 A semi-complicated scoring system and method of determining the objective is also at play. <br>
 To remove the RNG aspect of trying to find specific structures or biomes, Chunkbase is allowed and strongly recommended.
 A macro that prints the x and z coordinates of the starting box is provided at the start of every round as well as multiple links to chunkbase (with the seed pre-typed). <br>
-A spreadsheet further explaining everything is avaliable \<link to come\>.
+A spreadsheet further explaining everything is avaliable \<link to come\>. <br>
+Players can redisplay the objective with `/trigger reminder` and can forefit the round with `/trigger zzzforefit`.

 ## More technical stuff for myself